III John 2 – Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth.

 The body was formed by God from the dust of the earth.

-The soul was made when God breathed into man.
+The soul was made when God breathed life into Adam in the beginning.

-The spirit was created in man by God.
+The spirit was created in us by God.

 The body is our physical being, our skin, organs, bones, and all of the other parts of our bodies that make us human.
 When we die, the body returns to the earth from whence it came.